Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 ### Required

 - `database` (String) The database in which to create the view.
-Don't use the | character.
+Due to technical limitations, don't use the following characters: `|`
 - `name` (String) Specifies the identifier for the view; must be unique for the schema in which the view is created.
-Don't use the | character.
+Due to technical limitations, don't use the following characters: `|`
 - `schema` (String) The schema in which to create the view.
-Don't use the | character.
+Due to technical limitations, don't use the following characters: `|`
 - `statement` (String) Specifies the query used to create the view.

 ### Optional